-We strategically focus on serving the needs of new generation consumers in China between the ages of 23 and 40, including Millennials, Generation Z and New City Youth, who are the driving force of consumption and account for approximately 23% of the total population of China.
-These are the customers, we believe, with high income potential, more advanced educational background, higher consumption needs, a temporary mismatch between their needs and their income levels (which creates needs for consumption smoothing), a strong desire to build their credit profile, and an appreciation for an efficient user experience.
-In addition, we believe that new generation consumers in China will mature to become the primary group of consumers within the Chinese economy in the future.
-We are poised to become one of the most trusted brands in the new generation consumption space.
+We strategically focus on serving the young generation of consumers in China between the ages of 23 and 40, who have high growth potential and prime credit profiles.
+These customers, we believe, have untapped income potential, unsatisfied consumption demand that is temporarily mismatched with their income levels, a strong desire to build up credit profiles and a call for satisfying user experience.
+In addition, we believe that the young generation consumers will grow and become the primary consumption driver in China economy in the future.
+We aspire to become one of their most trustworthy consumer brands.